-The organization subsequently measures its financial assets and financial liabilities at amortized cost, except for derivatives and equity securities quoted in an active market, which are subsequently measured at fair value.
-Forward exchange contracts that are not hedging items are measured at fair value.
+The organization subsequently measures its financial assets and financial liabilities at amortized cost, except for i) related party financial instruments that were initially measured at cost, and ii) derivatives and equity securities quoted in an active market, which are subsequently measured at fair value.
 Changes in fair value are recognized in net income.